Ricardo Pepi: Loan to FC Groningen

+PSV Eindhoven

+On July 7, 2023, Pepi signed a five-year contract with PSV Eindhoven after the Dutch club agreed to pay $9.8 million to Augsburg for Pepi's transfer.
+On November 29, 2023, he scored his first UEFA Champions League goal, a 3–2 game winner in stoppage time against Sevilla, which qualified his club to the knockout phase.

 International career

 Born in the United States, Pepi was eligible to play for both the United States and Mexico through his parents.
 He had also previously attended training camps for both the United States under-17 and Mexico under-17 sides.
 On April 22, 2019, Pepi was included in the United States under-17 squad by Raphaël Wicky for the CONCACAF U-17 Championship.
 On May 12, Pepi scored his first international goal against Panama, followed by a brace against Canada to help the United States advance to the final.
 In October 2019, Pepi was included again in the under-17 squad, this time for the FIFA U-17 World Cup.

-On August 26, 2021, Pepi was included by Gregg Berhalter into the United States squad for 2022 FIFA World Cup qualification.
+On August 26, 2021, manager Gregg Berhalter selected Pepi in the United States squad for 2022 FIFA World Cup qualification.
 On September 8, 2021, Pepi made his debut for the United States and scored the winning goal in a 4–1 away victory against Honduras.
 His goal was the second of the match, giving the United States a 2–1 lead.
 He scored twice in his second match, a 2–0 qualifying win against Jamaica played in Austin, Texas.

-Pepi ultimately though was not called up to the team's 2022 World Cup roster.
+Despite the early success, Pepi was ultimately not called up to the team's 26-man 2022 World Cup roster.
+In his first international match following the World Cup, Pepi scored his fourth and fifth international goals as part of a brace in a 7–1 Nations League victory over Grenada.
+Four days later, he scored the game-winning goal against El Salvador to send the United States into the 2023 Nations League semifinals.
+In the Nations League semifinal against Mexico, Pepi scored off the bench securing the 3–0 U.S. win.

+On October 2, 2024, Pepi was included in Mauricio Pochettino's first roster as the head coach of the USMNT for friendlies against Panama and Mexico.
+In the October 12 match against Panama, Pepi scored off the bench to ensure a 2-0 U.S. win.
+On October 13, Pepi returned to PSV due to a minor injury, and was not present for the second match of the international window.